There are several reasons to convert a model to use an array of buses (see Benefits of an Array of Buses). For example:

 The model was developed before Simulink® supported arrays of buses (introduced in R2010b), and the model contains many subsystems that perform the same kind of processing.

-The model that has grown in complexity.
+The model has grown in complexity.

 This workflow refers to a stylized example model.
 The example shows the original modeling pattern and a new modeling pattern that uses an array of buses.